 Whereas in the past, industry needed the Government for R&D funding, now it is the Government that needs the new technologies that industry is exploring.

 Government Terms for IP

-The Government addresses technical data rights in 3 main ways, and they are named from the Government’s point of view.
+The Government addresses technical data rights in three main ways, and they are named from the Government’s point of view.
 Be aware, too, that there are nuances between terms like Intellectual Property, licenses, and data rights that are often used interchangeably, and you might benefit from a consultation with an IP attorney.
 As a starter, casual explanations are provided below.

-Unlimited data rights – the Government can do essentially whatever they want because the Government is “unlimited” in how they treat your technical data—including giving your data to your competitors or to the general public; your IP essentially belongs to the Government.
+Unlimited data rights: The Government can do essentially whatever they want because the Government is “unlimited” in how they treat your technical data—including giving your data to your competitors or to the general public; your IP essentially belongs to the Government.

-Limited data rights – the Government is “limited” in what they can do with your IP; it still belongs to the Contractor but the Government can use the IP under that contract; they can’t give it to your competitors or the general public, legally, because they don’t have the right to give it away or share it without your permission.
+Limited data rights: The Government is “limited” in what they can do with your IP; it still belongs to the contractor but the Government can use the IP under that contract; they can’t give it to your competitors or the general public, legally, because they don’t have the right to give it away or share it without your permission.

 The Government terms for IP*

 3. Government Purpose Rights (GPR)